JP1896/AprendeConmigo/README.md

 "Aprende Conmigo" is a non-profit game that allows children with different abilities to reinforce concepts such as geometric figures, sounds, animals, colors.
 The program was made using Visual Basic .NET and Visual Studio.

 The game was presented to DIF from Tapachula (Chiapas), in this meeting the games was shown to the parents , the, kids and the Municipal President Rosa Irene Urbina Castañeda.
-The Responsable of this project was Dr. Enrique Chon Querom.
+The Responsable of this project was Dr. Enrique Chon Quero.
 All the rights of the project must be treated with him.

 The link to the news is :